You Are Being Watched. Do you know it?

 He notes that Elon's designated protest site, Speaker's Corner, does not have a camera directly on it.
 A camera on an upper floor of a nearby building looks out over the area, but Small says he finds that acceptable given that the campus is open to the public.

 In April, the limits and capabilities of Elon's surveillance network were tested again, this time in more serious circumstances.
-Shortly after 2:30 a.m. on April 5, a man not affiliated with the university assaulted a student in the Mill Point neighborhood, allegedly at gunpoint.
+Shortly after 2:30 a.m. on April 5, a man not affiliated with the university assaulted a student near the Love Family Student Commons building in the Mill Point neighborhood, allegedly at gunpoint.
+Burns placed his hand over the female student's mouth and pushed her into a nearby bush.
+The student was able to escape and find a safe location to call police.
 An E-Alert went out.
-Campus was on edge.

 Four days later, campus police announced an arrest.
-Antonio Burns of Gibsonville was taken into custody with assistance from the Gibsonville Police Department.
-He faces charges of felony possession of a firearm on educational property, misdemeanor assault on a female, misdemeanor sexual battery, and misdemeanor false imprisonment, all stemming from the same incident.
+Antonio Burns, 36, of Gibsonville, was taken into custody with assistance from the Gibsonville Police Department, and according to the police report, surveillance footage was used in the investigation.
+Burns faces charges of felony possession of a firearm on educational property, misdemeanor assault on a female, misdemeanor sexual battery and misdemeanor false imprisonment, all stemming from the same incident.
+The case was filed in Alamance County, where the assault occurred, and Burns was held with no bond.

 Elon University Police Department's public record of the incident at Millpoint neighborhood.
-Photo taken by Erin Hroncich.
+Photo taken on May 5, 2025 by Erin Hroncich.